Less Toxic Flea Removal Tips

 Less toxic flea removal tips.
 You've got cats or dogs, and now you've got fleas and ticks.
 You've got kids, too.
 How do you go about flea removal without harming the kids?

-Pest control is essential when you have children in the home, as adult fleas are not only a nuisance, but their bites can cause irritation and even severe allergies in some people.
+Pest control is essential when you have children in the home, as adult fleas are not only a nuisance, but their bites can cause irritation, severe allergies, and even diseases such as Rocky Mountain spotted fever people.

-- Comb constantly.
+- Comb frequently.
 Groom your cat or dog with a metal flea comb.
 Focus your efforts on the neck and tail area.
-Keep a bowl of hot soapy water nearby to drown the captured critters (ruthless enemies call for ruthless treatment).
+(Bugs like to hang out here because the pet can't scratch them off as easily.)
+Keep a bowl of hot soapy water nearby when you're grooming to drown the captured critters.
+(Ruthless enemies call for ruthless treatment).

 - Bathe dogs daily.
-Until a flea problem is under control, bathe dogs daily using shampoo or dog soap (insecticide not required).
+Until the infestation is under control, bathe your dog each day using shampoo or dog soap (insecticide not required).
 It's the best way to get a flea infestation on a larger animal in check.
-Take the comb into the bath for an extra measure of flea catching-and-killing.
+Take the comb into the bath for an extra measure of flea catching and killing.

 - Launder pet bedding regularly.
 Launder washable pet bedding in hot water and bleach at least weekly.